ringabout/nedis/README.md

 # nedis
-A simple database written by Nim.
+A simple database written by Nim for studying.